UCAT CHANGES 2025

 The Situational Judgement Test is the final section of the test.
 It is a psychological aptitude test and an assessment method used to evaluate your ability in solving problems in work-related situations.
 UCAT Situational Judgement Tests (or SJTs) are widely used in medicine as one of the criteria when deciding on applicants and it is used for the Foundation Programme and GP applications.

-This subtest is the last out of the five sections in the UCAT.
-The other four are:
+This subtest is the last out of the four sections in the UCAT.
+The other three are:

 In this UCAT SJT guide, we outline the questions that can come up, how to answer the appropriateness and importance of options and provide some final tips to get more marks as an added bonus.
 Let’s get into it: